madanyc/workfront-learn.en/help/resource-management/pto/see-time-off-when-assigning-tasks/see-time-off-when-assigning-tasks.md

 ---
 title: See time off when assigning tasks
 description: Find out how to see user's time off when trying to make task assignments.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: 34058a8e-1a81-4833-b9e2-a9d3f2713efb
 ---
 # See time off when assigning tasks